 You must notify us within 15 business days of the date an authorisation is issued (s916F(1).
 This applies to both licensees authorising representatives and to authorised representatives who sub-authorise (subject to some limited exceptions).
 Refer to INFO 88.

-Our preferred method of notification is by lodging form FS30 online through either our licensees or authorised representatives portals.
-When you lodge form FS30 online, the information you submit immediately updates our AFS Authorised Representatives Register.
+To notfiy appoint of an authorised representative you will need to use ASIC Connect.
+The information you submit immediately updates our AFS Authorised Representatives Register.
 This means you can find out the authorised representative's number straight away by browsing our Professional registers after you lodge your form.

 The notification of appointment must also indicate whether the authorised representative is able to appoint further authorised representatives under your licence.
 If you do not notify us of this, we will not accept any notifications from them of sub-authorisations.

-If you change the authorised representative's authorisation to allow it to appoint representatives after the initial notification to ASIC has been lodged, you need to lodge form FS32 to vary the authorisation.
+If you change the authorised representative's authorisation to allow it to appoint representatives after the initial notification to ASIC has been lodged, you need to lodge the paper form available.

-You must notify us within 10 business days using form FS32 if there is a change:
+You must notify us within 10 business days if there is a change:

 - in the name and business address of the representative;